 SIGNED OFFICIAL BID FORM...
-The bidder whose bid is the winning bid in accordance with this Notice of Sale will be notified immediately and must submit a fax of a Signed Official Bid Form in connection with the sale, by 9:30 AM CST on the date of the sale to Dan Wegmiller, Specialized Public Finance Inc., (512) 275-7305.
+The bidder whose bid is the winning bid in accordance with this Official Notice of Sale will be notified immediately and must submit a fax of a Signed Official Bid Form in connection with the sale, by 9:30 AM CDT on the date of the bid opening to Dan Wegmiller, Specialized Public Finance Inc., (512) 275-7305.